 Check the Payment Options

 Hopefully by this point, you have done the proper due diligence and have found the perfect tire model to fit your needs.
 As you move to buy tires online, you want to be sure they accept your preferred method of payment.
-Most online tire stores accept the major credit cards like Visa, MasterCard, American Express, and Discover.
+Most online tire stores accept the major credit cards like Visa, MasterCard, American Express, and Discover, PayPal, and often offer options for buying tires on credit.

-In addition to the payment options accepted, you should look into the tire financing options if you need to buy tires in several installments.
-Most tire outlets partner with credit services that allow you to make a series of payments with varying APR percentages.
+In addition to the payment options accepted, you should look into the tire financing options if you need to buy tires on a payment plan.
+Most tire outlets partner with credit providers that allow you to make a series of payments with varying APR percentages.

-We also work with PayPal Credit; an option you can select at the checkout.
-If you live in the United States, you might be eligible for a payment plan in which there is no interest if you pay off the balance in 6 months or less!
+We also accept PayPal Credit; an option you can select at the checkout.
+You might be eligible for a payment plan in which there is no interest if you pay off the balance in 6 months or less!
+Check with PayPal Credit for options.

-It never hurts to look into discount tire financing options before you make the final purchase.
+It never hurts to look into tire financing options before you make the final purchase.

 The Return Policy